i10416/site/docs/about-blog/README.md

 ## About Site (Infrastructure and Theme)

 This site is served from nginx container on GCP Cloud Run.
-Infrastructure is managed by terraform, which gets rid of my toil(just `terraform apply` to create resources and `terraform destory` to delete resources).
+Infrastructure is managed by terraform, which help me get rid of my toil(just `terraform apply` to create resources and `terraform destory` to delete resources).
 You can find a part of terraform definition at infra directory in https://github.com/i10416/site.